mhdsulaimantan/Weather-App/README.md

 # Weather-App

-### Desciption:
+### Description:
-This is a small weather website that allow users to check the weather status in different regions.
+This is a small weather website that allows users to check the weather status in different regions.
 This is a solution for the [Odin project assignment](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
-The project was built using Javascript and Webpack (js bundler).
+The project was built using JavaScript and Webpack (JS bundler).

 ### How it works:
 1. The user can get weather details for a specific location: